digital-asset/daml/docs/source/app-dev/command-deduplication.rst

   The fields ``longest_duration`` or ``earliest_offset`` in the metadata specify the longest duration or earliest offset that is currently supported on the Ledger API endpoint.
   At least one of the two fields is present.

-  Neither deduplication durations up to the :ref:`maximum deduplication time <com.daml.ledger.api.v1.LedgerConfiguration.max_deduplication_time>` nor deduplication offsets published within that time SHOULD result in this error.
+  Neither deduplication durations up to the maximum deduplication time nor deduplication offsets published within that time SHOULD result in this error.
   Participants may accept longer periods at their discretion.

 - The gRPC status code ``FAILED_PRECONDITION`` with error code id :ref:`PARTICIPANT_PRUNED_DATA_ACCESSED <error_code_PARTICIPANT_PRUNED_DATA_ACCESSED>`, when specifying a deduplication period represented by an offset, indicates that the specified deduplication offset has been pruned.